Pepper Hamilton has the country’s largest and most active Small Business Investment Company (SBIC) practice.

 The firm regularly advises clients concerning all aspects of fund formation and management, including domestic and foreign tax structuring, ERISA and compliance with federal and state securities laws.

-Pepper has represented more than 205 firms in obtaining licenses as SBICs or Specialized Small Business Investment Companies (SSBICs).
-Of these, more than 200 have received their licenses since August 1, 1994.
+Pepper has represented many clients in obtaining licenses as SBICs or Specialized Small Business Investment Companies (SSBICs).
+Of these, more than 240 have received their licenses since August 1, 1994.
 In addition, the firm represents numerous management teams in the process of fund raising or obtaining a license.
 These firms are located throughout the United States, are structured as limited partnerships, corporations and limited liability companies, and have investors that include large public and private pension funds, state and local governmental agencies, banks and bank holding companies, tax-exempt entities, individuals and foreign individuals and entities.

 The firm provides ongoing regulatory advice to licensed SBICs covering the full range of SBA regulatory compliance.